Chihui8199/CZ4031-Project-2/CZ4031 Project 2 Code/README.md

             5. Click "OK" on all windows to close them and save your changes.

-            Once you have added the Graphviz bin folder to your PATH environment variable, restart your windows PC.
+            6. Once you have added the Graphviz bin folder to your PATH environment variable, restart your windows PC.
 The changes will be made and you should be able to run Graphviz from the command line or from within your Python code.

-3. Run the project.py file
+3) Run the project.py file

+    python project.py

+4) Prior to querying, ensure that you log in and establish a connection to the database through the pop-up login window.

+5) After you've logged in successfully, go ahead and use our program!